oronimbus/notes/2_jupyter_lab_nginx_reverse_proxy.md

 sudo apt-get install nginx
 ```

-5) I'm using the following config under `/etc/nginx/site-enabled/default`, but this depends on your webserver.
+5) For NGINX, I'm creating and editing the config via `sudo nano /etc/nginx/site-enabled/default/website.com` where the latter is my URL.
 The important features are the two server blocks.
 My website is using SSL certification generated via CertBot- this can be seen via the first server block listening on 443.
 Inside this block I've added the reverse proxy on the URI /lab which is listening to the path 8888.
 Finally, the second server block is used to reroute any request on port 80 (non-SSL) to 443 for my website:

 ```
 upstream jupyter {